 Bob was a programming executive at CBS Daytime, where he was involved in the initial development of the serial The Bold and the Beautiful and helped supervise the production of numerous series, including The Price is Right, The $25,000 Pyramid, Card Sharks, Blackout and Press Your Luck.

 Bob first joined CBS as Manager, National Television Research, after which he was chosen as a member of the exclusive management training program.
 He came to CBS from Paramount, where he was a syndication research analyst in domestic distribution.

 He has also worked as a producer and consultant for television entities such as AMC, Fox Family Channel, Nickelodeon, Univision, Fremantle Media, Nash Entertainment, Telepictures, Studios USA, Fisher Entertainment, Stone Stanley Productions, HBO Independent Productions, WGBH-TV, Four Point Television, Columbia Pictures Television, MCA Television and Twentieth Television.
 In addition, he consulted on the pioneer interactive game show website, uproar.com.

 Among the shows on which Bob consulted were Bet on Your Baby (ABC), Temptation (20th TV), Trato Hecho (Spanish version of Let's Make a Deal for Univision), Who Wants to Be a Hilton?
 (NBC), and Next Great Champ (FOX).

-Bob served on the Board of Governors of the Academy of Television Arts and Sciences for eight years, in addition to one year on the Executive Committee, and he returns to the boardroom in 2017 as Governor of the Reality Programming branch.
-He is also currently chair of the Primetime Awards Committee and has performed the same function for the Daytime Awards Committee.
+Bob currently serves on the Board of Governors of the Television Academy as Governor of the Reality programming peer group, in addition to eight pervious years on the Board representing Daytime Programming and one year on the Executive Committee.
+He is also currently Chair Emeritus of the Primetime Awards Committee and has performed the same function for the Daytime Awards Committee.